naziaperwaiz/vision-agent-for-image-understanding/README.md

 VisionAgent.
 If you don't have an Anthropic key you can use another provider like OpenAI or Ollama.
 ---

-#### Experimented for Image Understanding with VisionAgent
-This [document](https://github.com/naziaperwaiz/vision-agent-for-image-understanding/blob/main/VisionAgent_Output.pdf) contains the image, and the query which was asked by VisionAgent, the detailed processing of VisionAgent using available tools, and the final colclusion by the agent.
-The processing screenshots are added to provide the insights about VisionAgent thinking process.

-This [video](https://github.com/naziaperwaiz/vision-agent-for-image-understanding/blob/main/demo_vision_agents.mp4) showcases a simple streamlit app which provides GUI to user for image uploading, query provision and to see the results.

 #### Chatting with VisionAgent
 To get started you can just import the `VisionAgent` and start chatting with it: